Leeds centre-back Jansson out for three weeks

-The 28-year-old centre-back has withdrawn from Sweden's squad for their opening Euro 2020 qualifiers against Romania and Scandinavian neighbours Norway.
+The 28-year-old centre-back has withdrawn from Sweden's squad for their opening Euro 2020 qualifiers against Romania and Scandinavian neighbour Norway.

 "Pontus Jansson will not join up with the Swedish national team during the international break," read a statement from Leeds.